NCAR/HPC-Docs/docs/environment-and-software/user-environment/containers/running_containers.md

         ---8<--- "https://raw.githubusercontent.com/NCAR/hpc-demos/main/containers/tutorial/podman/results/05_env_vars.sh.out"
         ```

+    ---
+    Full definitions of the test cases can be found [here](https://github.com/NCAR/hpc-demos/tree/main/containers/tutorial).

 ## Running containerized MPI applications
 The interaction between MPI implementations and container run-times is unfortunately the single biggest pain point of running containers in the HPC environment.
 If you're drawn to the "simplicity" promised by containerization but need to run on multiple nodes with MPI, we strongly encourage you to fully consider this section before going further.
 (The issues are well described [here](https://apptainer.org/docs/user/latest/mpi.html).)
+First let us distinguish two use cases:

+1. **Running MPI *inside* a container on a single node, using an MPI stack defined within the container**:  While somewhat limited, this case is fairly easy to handle since the complexities of interfacing with a high-speed network are largely eliminated.

+2. **Running MPI *across* multiple nodes, launching the run-time with MPI from the host**:  This is the general case, and also where complications arise.
+This is the focus of the remainder of this section.

+When using MPI on the host to launch an MPI application that was compiled within the container, it is imperative the *host* and *container* MPI implementations be compatible.
+In practice this means the pair should be from the same implementation (e.g. OpenMPI, or MPICH) and at similar versions - and the closer the versions the better.
+This means the container image can rarely be created without knowledge of the execution host environment.

+For Casper, where we deploy OpenMPI by default, this is not too terribly complicated since most containerized operating systems can easily install similar versions.
+For Derecho, however, the default MPI is Cray's MPICH, which is proprietary and therefore difficult in general to install into an arbitrary container image.
+In this case we must choose particular versions of MPI for the container image, knowing in advance they share heritage with the target host system.
+This allows us to build MPI applications inside the container with a compatible - but readily available -  MPI.

+We then follow the ["bind model"](https://apptainer.org/docs/user/latest/mpi.html#id1) approach when running the container in order to "replace" the container MPI with the host MPI, gaining access to the high-speed network and vendor MPI optimizations.
+For a full demonstration of this process, see [our containerized FastEddy example](./examples.md#building-and-running-containerized-fasteddy-under-mpi-on-gpus).

 ---